mozilla/pkipolicy/rootstore/policy.md

 7.  ensure that all certificates within the scope of this policy, as described in Section 1.1, adhere to this policy.

-CA operators MUST follow and be aware of discussions in [Mozilla's dev-security-policy][MDSP] forum, where Mozilla's root store is coordinated.
+CA operators MUST follow and be aware of discussions in both the [Mozilla dev-security-policy][MDSP] forum and the [CCADB Public List][CCADB-List], where root store policies and program updates are announced and public discussions of root inclusion requests occur.
 They are encouraged, but not required, to contribute to those discussions.

 ### 2.2 Validation Practices ###